hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 @toomasv I was wondering isn't it possible to change `head insert next copy "()"` with `mold to-paren`?

 [8:56:14](#UPi8scW6vkGeHgaOK-6kB3yUE-RISzj80vxhM3Xzkx4) <GalenIvanov (Galen Ivanov)>:
-Apparently not in this particular case Ì†ΩÌ∏Ñ
+Apparently not in this particular case üòÑ

 [8:58:28](#sRGiD6-uvfS1h3lNV13HMk-MJh2I1m1miCwDusCHDx4) <toomasv>:
 As `to-paren` loads string, so yes, i.e. no.